Clearing Output Data in Jupyter Notebooks

 Table of Contents

-Recently, I have participated in a project aimed at the analysis of a dataset with sensitive data.
+Recently, I have participated in a project at AI Superior aimed at the analysis of a dataset with sensitive data.
 So as the data have to remain private, initially we shared the dataset through a secure channel and took measures to prevent its accidental distribution (we put the dataset in a separate directory and configured git to ignore this folder and other directories containing intermediate processing results).
 However, working on this project I have noticed that jupyter notebook, that is a kind of standard tool used for data analysis, may be a source of sensitive data leakage.
 The issue is that jupyter notebook besides the code also stores the output produced when the code cells are executed.
 The output may contain pieces of sensitive information, therefore if the notebook is shared publicly anyone can read this private data.

 To exemplify this issue, let us consider the following artificial project (you can find it